LGouellec/streamiz/docs/stream-configuration.md

 ### StateDir

 Directory location for state store.
 This path must be unique for each streams instance sharing the same underlying filesystem.
+(Default : ``` Path.Combine(Path.GetTempPath(), "streamiz-kafka-net") ```)

 ### ReplicationFactor